linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 [6427f16a-1d05-11ea-97df-cc63de1d73f4.](https://www.ft.com/content/6427f16a-1d05-11ea-97df-cc63de1d73f4)

-9 Sales from these foreign official accounts may

-have had particular importance for Treasury

-market illiquidity.
-Primary dealers are required

-to make "reasonable" markets for sales of

-Treasuries by these accounts.
-Additionally,

-the funds from these sales seem to have been

-invested in significant part in the Federal

-Reserve's foreign repo pool, which effectively

-removes reserves from the system, potentially

-making repo financing of Treasuries more

-expensive
+9 Sales from these foreign official accounts may have had particular importance for Treasury market illiquidity.
+Primary dealers are required to make "reasonable" markets for sales of Treasuries by these accounts.
+Additionally, the funds from these sales seem to have been invested in significant part in the Federal Reserve's foreign repo pool, which effectively removes reserves from the system, potentially making repo financing of Treasuries more expensive

-10 There are two ways to reduce futures exposure:

-for contracts maturing in March, hedge funds

-may have simply not rolled over into the June

-contract.
-For contracts maturing after March,

-hedge funds would have to take on offsetting
+10 There are two ways to reduce futures exposure: for contracts maturing in March, hedge funds may have simply not rolled over into the June contract.
+For contracts maturing after March, hedge funds would have to take on offsetting long positions.

-long positions.

-11 It is possible that in order to keep basis trades

- - pen while meeting margin calls, hedge funds may have sold Treasuries other than the cheapest-to-deliver, thus contributing to the lower price of other securities.
+11 It is possible that in order to keep basis trades open while meeting margin calls, hedge funds may have sold Treasuries other than the cheapest-to-deliver, thus contributing to the lower price of other securities.
 It is difficult to reject this possibility without more detailed data on hedge funds' Treasury holdings.
-However, even in this case the willingness of hedge funds to sell other Treasuries to keep their basis trades

- - pen would still indicate excess demand for the trade.
+However, even in this case the willingness of hedge funds to sell other Treasuries to keep their basis trades open would still indicate excess demand for the trade.

 12 See for instance Stephen Spratt, "How a